stribbey/datasharing/README.md

 where you know the missingness mechanism on some level.
 Common examples are a measurement being below a detection limit or a patient being lost to follow-up.
 They should also be coded as `NA` when you don't have the data.
 But you should also add a new column to your tidy data called, "VariableNameCensored" which should have values of `TRUE` if censored and `FALSE` if not.
-In the code book you should explain why those values are missing.
+In the code book, you should explain why those values are missing.
 It is absolutely critical to report to the analyst if there is a reason you know about that some of the data are missing.
 You should also not [impute](http://en.wikipedia.org/wiki/Imputation_(statistics\))/make up/ throw away missing observations.